packttest/LearningCurve/Linux/TheShell.md

 # Linux
 ###### Everything is from the internet, for the internet, through the internet. :metal:
 ### What is the shell?
 It is a program, which is responsible for taking user input in the form of commands and pass it to the Operating System (OS) to execute.
 OS executes the recevied command if it is a valid command with the valid syntax than OS returns output or relavent error.
 This output or error is displayd on the shell.
+Usual Linux command sysntax have following conventions:
+* **[]** Square brackets surrounded are optional items.
+* **...** means arbitary-length list of items of that type.
+* **|** when multiple items are seprated by pipes, means only one of them can be specified.
+* **< >** Angle brackets, means variable data.

+To get detailed understanding of a command:
+* `$ ls --help` will provide basic help, along with usage and arguments.

 Most of the system administration tasks which can be done with the help of shell prompt can also be done with the help of Graphical User Interface (GUI).
 Many times, performing a system administration tasks are much more faster and handy using shell prompt rather than GUI.